Medical Billing and Coding is definitely one of the hot careers right now in the growing healthcare field.

 - MBCS – Medical Billing & Coding Specialist from NWCA

-Plus, unlike other low-cost options that are un-accredited or lacking reputation, Preppy’s program is through University of New Hampshire which means you’ll get an awesome university completion certificate to hang in your home or office and an impressive addition to your resume.
+Plus, unlike other low-cost options that are un-accredited or lacking reputation, Preppy’s program is through Auburn University which means you’ll get an awesome university completion certificate to hang in your home or office and an impressive addition to your resume.

 In other words, Preppy’s program has it all: a University reputation paired with an industry-low price.